Venthe/gitea-helm-chart/README.md

   secrets via `gitea.config` they will be used instead of automatic generation.
 - Existing installs: By default the secrets won't be deployed, neither via configuration nor via auto generation.
-- Existing install with `gitea.forceSecrets`: will allow again automatic generation or deploy via `gitea.config`
+- Existing install with `gitea.enforceAppSecretRecreation`: will allow again automatic generation or deploy via `gitea.config`

 :rotating_light: Although the Chart provides resetting secret keys, it is